 If the US authorities subsequently amend the underlying US regulations to introduce additional or broader exemptions Revenue will consider whether to incorporate these changes into its Regulations or Guidance Notes.
-Revenue will publish any updates on its dedicated Automatic Exchange of Information webpage (see:
+Revenue will publish any updates on its dedicated Automatic Exchange of Information webpage and make any subsequent changes to the Regulations if needed.